 Line 7.
 All filers (other than S corporations).
-Figure the corporation's 2002 tax the same way the amount on line 6 of this form was determined, using the taxes and credits from its 2002 tax return.
-But skip line 7 and enter the amount from line 6 on line 8 if:
+Figure the corporation's 2003 tax the same way the amount on line 6 of this form was determined, using the taxes and credits from its 2003 tax return.
+However, skip line 7 and enter on line 8 the amount from line 6 if either of the following applies.

-- The corporation did not file a tax return for 2002 that showed a liability for at least some amount of tax or - The corporation had a 2002 tax year of less than 12 months.
+• The corporation did not file a tax return for 2003 that showed a liability for at least some amount of tax.

+• The corporation had a 2003 tax year of less than 12 months.